Chapter 16 : A Date with A Gryffindor

 “Just because you won’t doesn’t mean I’ll shut up about it.”

-Dom and I walked through the door and into our airy common room.
-Georgia was sitting in one of the chairs by the window, writing furiously on a piece of parchment.
+As we walked into our doom room, we saw Georgia and immediately knew something was wrong.
+She was sitting in one of the chairs by the window, writing furiously on a piece of parchment.
 I became concerned when I noticed that she was stabbing through the paper and had a very angry look on her face.

 “Complete sentences might help us darling.”
 She kept muttering under her breath, and Dom and I looked at each other.
 What was going on?